-- The assignment component of the course must be passed in order to pass the course.
-You must pass the assignment component of the course in order to write the final exam.
-The final exam must be passed in order to pass the course. - Assignments must be handed in on time.
-Late ones will be accepted in the instance of illness, with medical note, or in the instance of emergencies, by consultation with D. Motazedian. - Reading assignments are mandatory. - It is your responsibility to refer regularly to the course outline for lecture topics, reading assignments or homework.
-The workload and schedule are laid out for the entire term in documents posted on CU Learn. - Rregularly log onto the CU Learn course website to check for announcements, course information, assignments and lecture material. - Assignments will be posted on CU Learn.
-Print them.
+- The assignment component of the course must be passed to pass the course.
+You must pass the assignment component of the course to write the final exam.
+The final exam must be passed to pass the course. - Assignments must be handed in on time.
+Late ones will be accepted in the instance of illness or in the instance of emergencies, by consultation with D. Motazedian.
+Students must contact their instructor and TAs immediately if they are ill and will miss an exam or the deadline for an assignment.
+Students must agree with the instructor and/or TA on how to make up the missed components.
+If the student is ill for a while and misses an exam, then their TA or instructor will arrange for some accommodation in the future make a midterm exam added to the final, etc. - Reading assignments are mandatory. - It is your responsibility to refer regularly to the course outline for lecture topics, reading assignments, laboratory topics and pre-lab review or homework. - Regularly log onto the course website on Brightspace to check for announcements, course information, assignments, and lecture material. - Assignments will be posted on Brightspace.